 There was terraced housing on the site until it suffered bomb damage during World War II.
 The pre-fab housing that replaced it was was removed between 1964 and 1973, creating the park.

 Booking sport pitches and courts

 There is a TfL cycle hire docking station in the park.
-After joining the scheme you can cycle all over London.
-The first 30 minutes are free.
+The first 30 minutes are free and after joining the scheme you can cycle all over London.
 The docking station is next to the play area and joins a number of others in Shoreditch.

 Free group exercise classes

 Our Parks is a brand new initiative bringing free group exercise classes, led by experienced, fully qualified and insured instructors, to Hackney parks.

 The Britannia Leisure Runners meet every Tuesday at 5.30pm at the entrance of Britannia Leisure Centre.